hengyuan-hu/bottom-up-attention-vqa/README.md

 1. We don't use extra data from [Visual Genome](http://visualgenome.org/).
 2. We use only a fixed number of objects per image (K=36).
 3. We use a simple, single stream classifier without pre-training.
-4. We use simple ReLU activation instead of gated tanh.
+4. We use the simple ReLU activation instead of gated tanh.

 The first two points greatly reduce the training time.
 Our implementation takes around 200 seconds per epoch on a single Titan Xp while